gaikwadadi/Predictive-Maintainance-Analysis/README.md

 - By using this model we can improve the productivity of companies.
 - We can easily predict  machine will fail or not before start the production by providing input parameters.
 - Prevent the machine from failures.
 - Improves the safety features from accidents.
 - Language used (PYTHON, EXCEL)
-- Accuracy of the project – 99 %

 # Input Columns

 1. Air temperature in Kelvin (K)